gabeklavans/gamejay-bot/README.md

-# Gamejay Bot
+# GameJay Bot

-A combination Telegram Bot plus Server for Gamejay web-based games.
+A combination Telegram Bot plus Server for GameJay web-based games.

 The games are designed for drop-in functionality and minimal friction to learn and play.
 Largely inspired by the games featured in GamePigeon, an iOS Messages games app.